Azure/azure-event-hubs-for-kafka/quickstart/node/README.md

 An Event Hub's namespace is required to send or receive from any Event Hubs service.
 See [Create Kafka Enabled Event Hubs](https://docs.microsoft.com/azure/event-hubs/event-hubs-create-kafka-enabled) for instructions on getting an Event Hubs Kafka endpoint.
 Make sure to copy the Event Hubs connection string for later use.

-Additionally, topics in Kafka map to Event Hub instances, so create an Event Hub instance called "test" that our samples can send and receive messages from.
+Additionally, topics in Kafka map to Event Hub instances, so create an Event Hub instance called "test" that our samples can send and receive messages from.  **If the Event Hub is not created, message delivery will not complete.**

 ### FQDN